vighneshiyer/research-notes/multi-level-sim/tasks.md

   - Implement a custom LRU cache based on lookups based on the *range* of the leaf element rather than input PC
 - [ ] Fix the spike checkpointing issue for n_checkpoints larger than 16 [d:12/1]
 - [ ] Fix 'chosen_for_rtl_sim' being not a good name [d:12/1]
+  - Generalize the ability to choose multiple samples to run in simulation
+  - Extrapolation should take the mean of all chosen samples for the same cluster

 ### Verilator